Retailer and Brand Membership

 What it means to be a Member

 Being a member of BCI means being part of creating impact and supporting the BCI mission as part of your organisation’s involvement in cotton.
-As a BCI Retailer & Brand Member, you are committed to improving cotton production through engagement, sourcing and payment of related fees so that the field expansion of Better Cotton can be funded.
+As a BCI Retailer and Brand Member, you are committed to improving cotton production through engagement, sourcing and payment of related fees so that the field expansion of Better Cotton can be funded.
 For retailers and brands, BCI involvement means establishing a company-wide, credible responsible sourcing programme.

 Whether Apparel and Home, or Travel & Leisure, both subcategories are a part of the Retailer and Brand category.
-BCI Retailer and Brand members participate in BCI’s General Assembly and Council and have the opportunity to influence processes and discussions at BCI.
+BCI Retailer and Brand Members participate in BCI’s General Assembly and Council and have the opportunity to influence processes and discussions at BCI.
 BCI Council positions are open to all members (except for Associate Members), and Retailer and Brand members hold three seats in the BCI Council.

 Members are also required to comply with:

 Membership fees for Retailers and Brands are based on its total cotton footprint, that is, the previous year’s total cotton lint consumption.
-Unsure of how much cotton lint the business uses?

 Click here to download the BCI Membership Fee structure for retailers and brands.